 Funeral arrangements sold prior to death occurring are referred to as preneed funeral contracts.
 In many instances, the customer pays for the preneed contract over a period of time.
 The performance of a preneed funeral contract is secured by placing the funds collected, less amounts that we may retain under state regulations, in trust for the benefit of the customer or by the customer's purchase of a life insurance policy, the proceeds of which will pay for such services at the time of need.
-These methods are intended to fund preneed funeral contracts, cover the original contract price and generally include an element of growth (earnings) designed to offset future inflationary cost increases.
+These methods are intended to fund prened funeral contracts, cover the original contract price and generally include an element of growth (earnings) designed to offset future inflationary cost increases.

 Revenue from preneed funeral contracts, along with accumulated earnings, is deferred until the time the merchandise is delivered or the service is performed.
 The principal and accumulated earnings of the trusts are withdrawn at maturity (death) or cancellation.
 The cumulative trust income earned and the increases in insurance benefits on the insurance products are recognized when the service is performed.
 The amounts deposited in trusts that we control are included in the non-current asset section of our Consolidated Balance Sheets.
-Beginning January 1, 2018, balances due on undelivered preneed funeral trust contracts have been reclassified to reduce Deferred preneed funeral revenue on our Consolidated Balance Sheet, as noted in our table of Deferred Revenue in Note 3 to the Consolidated Financial Statements.
+Beginning January 1, 2018, balances due on undelivered preneed funeral trust contracts have been reclassified to reduce Deferred preneed funeral revenue on our Consolidated Balance Sheet, as noted in our table of Deferred Revenue in Note 3 to the Consolidated Financial Statements included herein.
 See Note 2 to the Consolidated Financial Statements included herein for additional information related to our adoption of the new revenue recognition standard on January 1, 2018.

-The earnings from our preneed funeral trust investments, as well as trust management fees charged by our wholly-owned registered investment advisory firm, ("CSV RIA"), are recorded as Preneed trust earnings - funeral, as noted in our table of disaggregated revenues in Note 3.
-As of March 31, 2018, CSV RIA provided these services to two institutions, which have custody of 79% of our trust assets, for a fee based on the market value of trust assets.
+The earnings from our preneed funeral trust investments, as well as trust management fees charged by our wholly-owned registered investment advisory firm ("CSV RIA") are recorded as Preneed trust earnings - funeral, as noted in our table of disaggregated revenues in Note 3 to the Consolidated Financial Statements included herein.
+As of June 30, 2018, CSV RIA provided these services to one institution, which has custody of 77% of our trust assets, for a fee based on the market value of trust assets.
 Under state trust laws, we are allowed to charge the trust a fee for advising on the investment of the trust assets and these fees are recognized as income in the period in which services are provided.

 When preneed funeral contracts are funded through third-party insurance policies, we earn a commission on the sale of the policies.
-Insurance commissions are recorded as Preneed funeral commission income, as noted in our table of disaggregated revenues in Note 3, at the point at which the commission is no longer subject to refund, which is typically one year after the policy is issued.
-Preneed funeral contracts to be funded at maturity by insurance policies totaled \$371.5 million at March 31, 2018 and are not included on our Consolidated Balance Sheets.
+Insurance commissions are recorded as Preneed funeral commission income, as noted in our table of disaggregated revenues in Note 3 to the Consolidated Financial Statements included herein, at the point at which the commission is no longer subject to refund, which is typically one year after the policy is issued.
+Preneed funeral contracts to be funded at maturity by insurance policies totaled \$371.5 million at June 30, 2018 and are not included on our Consolidated Balance Sheets.